Saudi-US

 for change in both form and substance.
 After all, the young and vibrant prince

-The 30 year old confident prince intends to leave an impression that challenges
+The 30-year-old confident prince intends to leave an impression that challenges

 all the odds and prejudices.